Get insider access

 Audio + Microphone

-The Audeze Maxwell comes in two console-specific variants: Xbox and PlayStation.
-The manufacturer states in their FAQ section that Xbox variant isn't officially supported on this console, which can result in 'some limitations in volume control and other possible loss of functionality'.
+The Audeze Maxwell Wireless come in two console-specific variants: Xbox and PlayStation.
+The manufacturer states in their FAQ section that the Xbox variant isn't officially supported on this console, which can result in 'some limitations in volume control and other possible loss of functionality.'
 They also recommend that you use the correct variant with each console.

-We were still able to get our Xbox variant to work with the PS4 and PS5 via analog, non-Bluetooth wireless, and wired USB with full audio and mic compatibility.
-There's slight static from the drivers when connected via analog, and the mic can pick up the feedback, though.
-To use the headphones wirelessly, you'll need to set the USB dongle to 'PC mode' for mic and audio to work.
+We could still get our Xbox variant to work with the PS4 and PS5 via analog, non-Bluetooth wireless, and wired USB with full audio and mic compatibility.
+There's slight static from the drivers when connected via analog, but the mic can pick up the feedback, though.
+To use the headphones wirelessly, you'll need to set the USB dongle to 'PC mode' for the mic and audio to work.
 However, you lose game/chat mix controls and will be limited in volume control.
-You can use PS5 Audio Tempest though, which can help make your audio seem more immersive.
+You can use PS5 Audio Tempest, though, which can help make your audio seem more immersive.

 If you have the PlayStation variant of this console, you can connect these headphones with these consoles in every way with full compatibility.
 You won't lose out on features, either.